kubeedge/ianvs/examples/simulation/build_simulation_env/README.md

     kubeedge_version: "1.8.0"
     sedna_version: "0.4.3"
 ```

 Related parameters and explanations are as follows:

 - `cloud_number` : int, number of the cloud worker
 - `edge_number` : int, number of the edge nodes.
 - `cluster_name` : int, name of the simulation cluster.
 - `kubeedge_version` : string, version of kubeedge, e.g. 1.8.0, latest.
 - `sedna_version` : string, version of sedna, e.g. 0.4.3, latest.

 Note that the current simulation environment build script is still being debugged at this time.
-Our current testing is based on Kubeedge v1.8.0, sedna v0.4.3.
+Our current testing is based on Kubeedge v1.8.0, sedna v0.4.3, and the system OS is ubuntu 20.04.

 ### 2. Run the benchmarkingJob

 We just need to attach the `benchmarkingJob.yaml` when executing the `ianvs` command as before.
 Just like `ianvs -f /somepath/benchmarkingJob.yaml`

 Next, the `Simulation System Administrator` module will first check your system environment, including the following checks: